 Notification and Payment

 KEF will notify recipients by email.
 Each grant recipient will sign the letter of agreement confirming the terms of the grant.
-KEF will issue payment for the full amount of the grant to the teacher.
+KEF will submit the grant funds to Kettering City schools who will issue payment for the full amount of the grant to the teacher.
+Checks will be awarded in August.

 KEF must be notified in writing of any status change of a teacher who is awarded a grant.
 KEF reserves the right to rescind any award it determines to be inappropriate or diminished in impact due to a teacher’s change in status.
 GRANT AWARDS ARE NOT TRANSFERABLE TO OTHER TEACHERS.